 Attachment B to this memorandum includes a list of the federal- and state-listed historic areas, buildings, burial grounds, objects, and structures downloaded from the Massachusetts Cultural Resource Information System (MACRIS) that is current as of July 10, 2018.
 If the Town undertakes construction on or around a property that is listed or eligible for listing, the Town will coordinate with the State Historic Preservation Officer (SHPO) (i.e. the Massachusetts Historical Commission) by submitting a Project Notification Form and associated documentation for the project.
-As applicable for each project, the Town will implement measures to avoid or minimize adverse impacts on places listed, or eligible for listing, on the NRHP, including any conditions imposed by the SHPO or THPO.
-If the Town fails to document and implement such measures, those discharges are ineligible for coverage under EPA's Small MS4 General Permit.
+As applicable for each project, the Town will implement measures to avoid or minimize adverse impacts on places listed, or eligible for listing to document and implement such measures, those discharges are ineligible for coverage under EPA's Small MS4 General Permit.